dkim2448/librarysystem/README.md

-# System for Library Management | Project 1
+# System for Library Management

 ## Compilation and Execution Instructions:
 Compilation will take place in the root directory: `f24-pr1-kimd61`, which contains both the `src` and `data` folders. `main.cpp` is used for execution. **Copy and paste for compiling:**